 Whether you are a visitor or someone who lives in the Detroit Metropolitan area, you will be amazed at the wonderful things Detroit has to offer: history, great architecture, gorgeous places like the Guardian and Fisher building and etc. Price: $97.
 More info.

 Deciding where to stay in Detroit

 To summarize, this article has covered the best areas of Detroit, as well as some hotel tips and things you can do.
 It’s now up to you to decide which area you prefer.

 Top 5 neighborhoods to stay in Detroit

 As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Detroit is important.
 Whether you stay in Corktown, Downtown, Midtown, Eastern Market or West Village, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Detroit.

-Check out our other articles about Detroit:
+Check out our other guides about the best places to stay in Detroit: